 At 41, I am still figuring out life: my place in society, my career path, a family of my own, and many other things.
-Heck, with the exception of my new loving family, I am still trying to make friends in California; a place I moved to 3 years ago.
+Heck, with the exception of my new loving family, I am still trying to make friends in California, a place I moved to 3 years ago.
 I am currently in a Community College making up for the many lost years of school in Uganda (Africa).
 I intend to transfer to university hopefully next year and double major in History and English.
 I lead a very ordinary life; a normal day is spent doing school assignments, hiking with my husband, or reading.
-My favorite thing to do is to walk!
-Short walks or long walks it does not matter.
-Walking allows me to think about things – anything!
-My love of walking comes from where I grew up, a small village called Kaabong, located in the northeastern part of Uganda.
-It is still one of the most remote areas I will ever know, and can’t start comparing life there, to what it is like here in California.
-Walking was all I did while growing up!
-I walked for miles to school, to church, to the shops, to the borehole to fetch water, and to the market.
-My childhood was quite an adventure unlike any other, and wouldn’t change a thing.
-So now you understand why I love to walk!.
+My favorite thing to do is to walk; Short walks or long walks it does not matter, I enjoy it, because walking allows me to think about things – anything!
+My love of walking comes from where I grew up; a small village called Kaabong, located in the northeastern part of Uganda.
+It’s still one of the most remote places I will ever know, and can’t start comparing life there to what life is like here in California.
+Walking was all I did while growing up; I walked for miles to school, to church, to the shops, to the borehole to fetch water, and to the market.
+My childhood was quite an adventure unlike any other, and I wouldn’t change it for any thing.